MEDIAMATH USER POLICY

 |Race & Ethnicity||In the US, you may serve IBA, CAA, Retargeting, or User-Matched Ads to users on the basis of their known or inferred race or ethnic origin.

-In the European Union, you may not serve such Ads to users.
+In the European Union and the United Kingdom, you may not serve such Ads to users.

 |Religion||In the US, you may serve IBA, CAA, Retargeting, or User-Matched Ads to users on the basis of their known or inferred religion or religious beliefs.

-In the European Union, you may not serve such Ads to users.
+In the European Union and the United Kingdom, you may not serve such Ads to users.

 |Sexual Orientation||You are not permitted to target IBA, CAA, Retargeting, or User-Matched Ads to users based on their known or inferred sexual orientation, including indirect inference (e.g., donation to LGBT advocacy groups), without their specific opt-in consent.
 MediaMath must review and approve your consent mechanism before you may target such Ads.
 Clients interested in having MediaMath review such a mechanism should reach out to their MediaMath account manager.|